-If your tourism plan is comprehensive, flexible, and has the support of the community, you can expect to achieve real success.
-A good tourism plan can benefit your community and surrounding district in several ways:
+If your tourism plan is comprehensive, flexible and has the support of the community, you can expect to achieve real success.
+A good tourism plan can benefit your community and surrounding district in several ways, including the following:

-- Attract sustainable numbers of tourists. - Increase visitor spending and/or length of stay. - Minimize adverse social, economic, and/or environmental effects of tourism. - Increase the quality and possibly the number of retail and service facilities. - Improve the quality of cultural attractions and events. - Increase community image and civic pride. - Improve quality of life.
+- Attracting sustainable numbers of tourists; - Increasing visitor spending and/or length of stay; - Minimizing adverse social, economic and/or environmental effects of tourism; - Increasing the quality and possibly the number of retail and service facilities; - Improving the quality of cultural attractions and events; - · Increasing community image and civic pride; and - Improving quality of life.

 One important objective not shown in the Sample Tourism Plan concerns the tourism committee itself.
-Its enthusiasm, momentum, and periodic renewal should always be kept in mind.
-Long- term contributions by individual volunteers cannot be taken for granted.
-Every effort to introduce and train new members along the way should be pursued.
+Its enthusiasm, momentum and periodic renewal should always be kept in mind.
+Although long-term contributions by individual volunteers cannot be taken for granted, every effort to introduce and train new members along the way should be pursued.

-Communities that have had success in increasing tourism have benefited from cooperation with neighboring communities.
-That is what characterizes the tourism sector - people working together cooperatively to make a positive contribution to their community's economic and social well being.
-We hope that this publication will be a useful guide as you also work towards these ends for your community.
-For further information and assistance, please contact Central Counties Tourism.
+Over the last 20 years, the tourism industry in Saskatchewan has grown dramatically.
+In some communities, the local capacity to plan and coordinate marketing and promotional activities and to develop attractions has become well-established.
+It has also been demonstrated that the success communities have encountered locally can be amplified through cooperation with neighboring communities.
+That is what characterizes the tourism sector - people working together cooperatively to make a positive contribution to their community's economic and social well-being.
+We hope that this publication will be a useful guide as you also work towards these ends.

+For further information and assistance, please contact Tourism Saskatchewan's Industry Development Department: